ietf-wg-acme/acme/draft-ietf-acme-acme.md

 2. That the client controls the identifier in question.

-This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers), or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage certificates).
+This process may be repeated to associate multiple identifiers to a key pair (e.g., to request certificates with multiple identifiers) or to associate multiple accounts with an identifier (e.g., to allow multiple entities to manage certificates).